COSC3020/tsp-held-karp-kkrweb/README.md

 The overall worst case asymptotic time complexity is thus $Θ(n^2 ∗ 2^n).

-This matches the theoretical expectation for the help karp algorithm per the attatched cited sources, consulted to verify how reasonable the computed runtime of my implementation actually was or not.
+This matches the theoretical expectation for the help karp algorithm per the attatched python TSP solution source.

+...This source was consulted to verify how reasonable the computed runtime of my implementation actually was or not, as I thought it appeared off.

+I barely looked at the actual logic and code of the python source as its uber condensed look makes my eyes want to explode.